Road signs in the United Kingdom

-Road signs in the United Kingdom and in its associated Crown dependencies and overseas territories conform broadly to European design norms, though a number of signs are unique: direction signs omit European route numbers and road signs generally use the Imperial System of units (miles and yards), unlike the rest of Europe (km and m).
-Signs in Wales and parts of Scotland are bilingual.
+Road signs in the United Kingdom and in its associated Crown dependencies and overseas territories conform broadly to European design norms, with a number of exceptions: direction signs omit European route numbers, and road signs generally use the imperial units (miles and yards), unlike the rest of Europe (kilometres and metres).
+Signs in Wales (Welsh) and parts of Scotland (Scottish Gaelic) are bilingual.

-A range of signs are used on British roads such as motorway signs, warning signs, and regulatory signs.
+A range of signs are used on British roads, such as motorway signs, warning signs and regulatory signs.

+The United Kingdom signed the Vienna Convention on Road Signs and Signals on 8 November 1968 but has yet to fully ratify it.

 History

+Early traffic signs

+Milestones and direction markers have existed for centuries.
+Signs to meet other needs developed from the late nineteenth century.

+Signs for cyclists

 Modern British road signage can be traced to the development of the "ordinary" bicycle and the establishment of clubs to further the interests of its riders, notably the Cyclists' Touring Club (CTC), the National Cyclists' Union (NCU) and the Scottish Cyclists' Union (SCU).
 By the early 1880s, all three organisations were erecting their own cast-iron "danger boards".
 Importantly, these signs warned of hazards, rather than just stating distances or giving direction to places, acknowledging the fact that cyclists, like modern motorists, were unlikely to be familiar with the roads they were travelling along and were moving too fast to take avoiding action without prior warning.

 In addition, it was the cycling lobby that successfully pressured the government in 1888 into vesting ownership of and responsibility for roads with county councils in previously established highway districts that would be funded from taxation rather than tolls.
 The districts were active in the erection of semi-standardised directional signs and mileposts in the latter years of the 19th century.